AdmiralCurtiss/dgs_hackfix/readme.txt

 - Resolution can now be set to arbitrary resolutions reported by your GPU/Monitor.
 - CPU usage on some threads is now no longer unnecessarily high.
 - Reports process as High-DPI aware so it doesn't get scaled by Windows.
+- Attempt at fixing the crash some people experience when interacting with the Jury.

 All options are can be enabled/disabled or configured in dgs.ini.